 We have very recently launched our EJ-eco products.
 These are small items made from our most beautiful hardwood off-cuts that may otherwise be discarded as waste.
 We have put our thinking caps on and given a lot of thought to designing products that not only use the larger off-cuts but also the smaller ones too!
 We have made a range of chopping boards, serving platters, flower holders, vases and plant holders where every piece is unique and different.
 We have also made door wedges and even wooden plant labels, and the product range is still expanding!

 We launched the eco products at our recent open studio to gauge our visitors’ reaction to them, to our delight we successfully sold most of our stock.
 Although at the opposite end of the spectrum to the high-end furniture we design and manufacture, these modest products were very well received.
 We felt that people really did get on board with the idea and ethos behind them.
-Next, we aim to distribute them through local farm shops, nurseries and gift outlets and will publish a list of stockists soon.
-As well as enabling us to recycle our quality timber off-cuts, it has also enabled us to employ our young part-time workshop assistant for several more hours each week, providing much-needed employment for a young person in this difficult climate.
+As well as enabling us to recycle our quality timber off-cuts, it has also enabled us to employ a young apprentice who helps bring these products to life.

 Recycling our Wood Waste

 As well as producing our EJ-eco products we also sort any additional hardwood that we cannot use into bags to sell for firewood and kindling.
 We have also reduced our waste substantially by giving any Plywood and MDF off-cuts to a local business to burn in a specially filtered biomass boiler system which heats their entire workplace.
 Alongside this we have also been recycling our wood shavings locally for composting, animal bedding and to local stable yards.